Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### List var item

-Represents an entry for a setting with list values.
+Represents an entry for a setting with list values. **Deprecated in favour of [list field items](#list-field-item), will be removed in ModuleStudio 1.2.0.**

 It includes the following properties:

 * **default** - A boolean specifying whether this entry is selected by default or not.
 The default value is `false`.
 * **name** - Name of the item.

-### Combinations and edge cases

-This section is going to collect certain combinations of elements in practical scenarios.
-The intention of this section is to point out dependencies and other essential aspects relating the combination of model elements in various ways.

 ## Controller layer